Answers to Frequently Asked Questions (FAQ) about King & Queen Apartments, being a resident, and renting, in general.

 NES will send the detailed monthly bill electronically unless Tenant chooses to “opt-out” of electronic billing.
 If Tenant chooses to “opt-out” and receive the monthly utility bills by US Mail, Tenant shall be responsible for any fees that NES charges for sending bills via US Mail.

-A monthly processing fee in the amount of $5.00 is charged to each apartment for receiving, accounting and collection duties by the NES.
+A monthly processing fee in the amount of $4.52 (as of 2020) is charged to each apartment for receiving, accounting and collection duties by the NES.
 This processing fee is subject to change.

 Utility charges will be added as additional rent owed for the following month.
 The charges will show up in the tenant portal.
-A late fee of $5.00, per utility payment, will be assessed to all utility payments received after the due date.
 A one-time $10 set-up charge is assessed by the billing agent, NES, at Lease Commencement.

 All utility bills, for which Tenant is responsible, are considered additional rent, as noted in the Lease Agreement.